Methane Net symposium.

 Climate Change: Biological and Human Aspects

 Full back/front cover of Climate Change: Biological and Human Aspects (2007).
-The new, revised and expanded edition will be out New Year 2013 which means I have to get the MS in by the end of 2011.
+The new, revised and expanded edition will be out New Year 2013 which means I have to get the MS in by March 2012 and then work with the copy editor over the summer and on page proofs in the early autumn.

 Jonathan half off-picture left, former London Mayor Ken Livingstone 3rd from left, at London's threatened Riverside Gardens